KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 ICNTRL
 ------

+.. _table-icntrl:

-.. table:: Table 4: Summary of ICNTRL usage in the f90 integrators.
+.. table:: Summary of ICNTRL usage in the f90 integrators.
            Here, Y = used, and s = solver-specific usage.
    :align: center